 What Makes the Perfect Wallet?
-For You?

-What makes a perfect wallet.
-I’ve created this simple framework to help explain what makes the perfect wallet.
+We’ve created this simple framework to help explain what makes the perfect wallet.
 It’s by no means set in stone and will vary based on individual presences for people’s like and dislikes.
 But it does provide a firm foundation for what makes a good wallet.
 I’ll apologise in advance if things get quite technical or simply boring.

 The Wallet Framework.
 A Definitive Guide to the Perfect Wallet.